EnSoftCorp/toolbox-repository/index.md

 Ready to get started?

 1. First check out the [current catalog](./catalog) of Atlas toolboxes.
-2. Install the toolboxes of interest or download one of the [premade Atlas toolbox bundles](./bundles).
+2. Then install the toolboxes of interest or download one of the [premade Atlas toolbox bundles](./bundles).

 ## Additional Support
 Need help?
 Want to see your toolbox project added to this repository?
-Please contact [mailto:support@ensoftcorp.com](support@ensoftcorp.com).
+Please contact [support@ensoftcorp.com](mailto:support@ensoftcorp.com).